bozeklab/DISK/FAQ.md

 Azim: controls the azimuthal or horizontal viewing angle of the plot Yes for the 3D skeleton plot, which is only available when a skeleton file is input.

-### What is *only_holes* in this context ?

-`only_holes = True` will only display the imputation in the visualize_validation plots of the missing data.
-When `False` the network output with the whole sequence and all keypoints will be plot as well.

-### And what is the *original_coordinates* option?

-The RMSE and the plots are done on the normalized coordinates if `original_coordinates = False`.
-It helps compare sequences, and different datasets because then the error is roughly proportionate to the skeleton size.
-With `original_coordinates = True` it will convert it back to the original coordinates (mm or cm depending on the dataset) so conclusions such as "on average the model is making a 0.2mm error" can be drawn.

 ### In the following plot, why isn't the transformer model compared with linear interpolation?